-Vince Blankenship is in his second year as an assistant athletic trainer and physical therapist at West Virginia, working primarily with the Mountaineer football program.
-He also provides the athletic training coverage and treatment for the WVU golf team.
+Vince Blankenship is in his third year as an assistant athletic trainer and physical therapist at West Virginia, working primarily with the Mountaineer football and golf programs.

 Blankenship assists with the day-to-day care, rehabilitation and prevention of athletic injuries for the football program.
 He also oversees long-term rehabilitation with all other WVU sports on campus and has duties as an instructor in the WVU athletic training education program.

 Blankenship earned his bachelor’s degree in exercise and sports science with an athletic training emphasis at Georgia in 2009, and his doctor of physical therapy at Georgia Regents University in 2013.